Pscheidl/pscheidl.github.io/_posts/2021-04-03-rust-kubernetes-operators.md

     .expect("Expected a valid KUBECONFIG environment variable.");
 ```

-Without Kubernetes client, the operator couldn't function and there's much to be done about this.
+Without Kubernetes client, the operator couldn't function and there isn't much to be done about this.
 Therefore the simple error handling using `expect` on a `Result` coming out of the `try_default` function.

 The `ListParams` instance is created to tell the Controller how to list and whether to filter out the `Echo` custom resource.
 A default instance equals listing all `Echo` resources.